 The following description is based on the coin images accompanying this profile, supplied courtesy of Atlas Numismatics

-The central motif on the obverse is a right-facing head of Vesta, the Roman goddess of the hearth.
+The central motif on the obverse is the right-facing head of Vesta, the Roman goddess of the hearth.
 Her head is veiled to represent her modesty and piety.
 The inscription C* CAESAR is found to her left; the “C” is the standard Roman abbreviation of the praenomen, or traditional first name, Gaius.
 To her right and in front of her face is the inscription COS * TER, which refers to Caesar’s third (tertium) consulship in 46 BCE.
 A ringed border of dots surrounds the design.

 This particular specimen features an exceptional strike, with only the right portion of the ringed border showing signs of wear.